openstack/ironic/doc/source/admin/anaconda-deploy-interface.rst

 This deploy interface has only been tested with Red Hat based operating systems that use anaconda.
 Other systems are not supported.

+Runtime TLS certifiate injection into ramdisks is not supported.
+Assets such as ``ramdisk`` or a ``stage2`` ramdisk image need to have trusted Certificate Authority certificates present within the images *or* the Ironic API endpoint utilized should utilize a known trusted Certificate Authority.

 .. _`anaconda`: https://fedoraproject.org/wiki/Anaconda
 .. _`ks.cfg.template`: https://opendev.org/openstack/ironic/src/branch/master/ironic/drivers/modules/ks.cfg.template